 What happens when one parent wants to move away with the children?
 A parent who has a permanent order for sole physical custody can move away with the children unless the other parent can show that the move would be harmful to the children.
 If the parents have joint physical custody of the children and one parent does not want the children to move, the parent that wants to move with the children must show the court that the move is in the best interest of the children.

-How to Obtain a Move Away Order
+How to Obtain an Order

 A move away order is requested when a parent wants to move to another city, county, state or country with their children.

-Primary Custodial Parent and Move Away Orders
+Primary Custodial Parent

 If one parent is the primary custodial parent, recent cases in California show that the court is likely to allow the parent and children to move.
 California Family Code Section 7501 provides that “a parent entitled to custody of a child has a right to change the child’s residence, subject to the power of the court to restrain a removal that would prejudice the rights or welfare of the child.”